sherpa/sherpa/docs/install.rst

 * Python 3.11 to 3.14 (there is no support for free-threaded Python)
 * NumPy
 * `FFTW <https://www.fftw.org/>`_
+* a C compiler supporting the C11 standard and a C++ compiler supporting the C++20 standard
 * Linux or OS-X (patches to add Windows support are welcome)

 Sherpa can take advantage of the following Python packages